 I looked her up online, and found articles she’d written about consent, sexuality, and giving and taking, and figured if she could write that it was worth giving it a go.
 Worst case scenario it’s awful, I get super triggered, and see where I still have healing to do.

-So I set out to meet her in Sideman, the journey was long but fine, and I enjoy long drives on my trusty little scoot-scoot.
+So I set out to meet her, the journey was long but fine, and I enjoy long drives on my trusty little scoot-scoot.
 In the last 10 minutes of the journey it poured down, I arrived soaked, a bit tired, fragile, and unsure of what I was getting myself into.

 We started getting to know each other.
 She was a Sexological Bodyworker spending a few months in Bali to write a memoir.
 I told her what had happened, I don’t remember if I cried.
 I assume I did a bit.
 It was strange to tell a stranger, but also good to be witnessed.